LEND Speech-Language Pathology Fellowship

 Terms

-Modest stipends will be available for the 2024-25 academic year.
-Stipends are contingent upon continued grant funding, and fellowships are funded by a grant through the Health Resources and Services Administration's Maternal and Child Health Bureau.
-Compensation inquiries can be sent to Hannah Sanford-Keller at sanfordh@ohsu.edu.
+Stipends will be available for the 2025-26 academic year (minimum of $58,000).
+Benefits are provided.
+Stipends are contingent upon continued grant funding through the Health Resources and Services Administration's Maternal and Child Health Bureau.
+Compensation/benefits inquiries can be sent to Hannah Sanford-Keller at sanfordh@ohsu.edu.
 The beginning date for the fellowship is the first week of September.

-Fellows are required to provide proof of up-to-date vaccinations, and if the full panel required by OHSU is not current, then they will need to update vaccinations at their expense.
+Once selected, fellows are required to provide proof of up-to-date vaccinations.
 Current required vaccinations include: Diphtheria+Tetanus (within the last 10 years), Polio, Rubella, and Rubeola, or proof of prior disease.
 COVID-19 vaccination is also required.
 Additionally, Hepatitis B vaccination is encouraged, but not required.
 For more information about required vaccinations, please contact Nicole Valdivia Nava navan@ohsu.edu.

 Inquiries should be addressed to